 Additional 3-7 Day Hazards information can be found on the WPC

 medium range hazards chart at:

-- Heavy rain across portions of the Lower Mississippi Valley and
+- Heavy rain from portions of the Central Plains to the Midwest,

-- Flooding possible across portions of the Northeast, the Southern
+- Heavy rain across portions of the Central Plains and the Middle

-- Flooding occurring or imminent across portions of the Central
+- Flooding possible across portions of the Southern Plains, the

-- Flooding likely across portions of the Central Great Basin.
+- Flooding occurring or imminent across portions of the Northern

-- Excessive heat across portions of the Southeast and the Southern
+- Flooding likely across portions of the Central Plains and the

 WPC medium range 500mb heights, surface systems, weather grids,

 quantitative precipitation, winter weather outlook probabilities